mohyidinhawary/Human-resources-management-system-frontend-vuejs/README.md

 # Human-resources-management-system-frontend-vuejs

 ## about project
-this project made using html5,css3,javascript,vuejs,vuetefiy
+i used vuetify in this project

 if you wanna login as admin you have to use this email and password admin@gmail.com